AlexsLemonade/scpca-downstream-analyses/README.md

 To run the core downstream analyses workflow on your own sample data, you will need the following:

-1. Single-cell gene expression data stored as `SingleCellExperiment` objects (see more on this in the ["Input data format" section](#input-data-format))
+1. Single-cell gene expression data stored as `SingleCellExperiment` objects stored as RDS files (see more on this in the ["Input data format" section](#input-data-format))
 2. A project metadata tab-separated value (TSV) file containing relevant information about your data necessary for processing (see more on this in the ["Metadata file format" section](#metadata-file-format))
 3. A mitochondrial gene list that is compatible with your data (see more on this in the ["Running the workflow" section](#running-the-workflow))
 4. A local installation of Snakemake and either R or conda (see more on this in the ["how to install the core downstream analyses workflow" section](#how-to-install-the-core-downstream-analyses-workflow))